jasminequach/jasminequach.github.io/essays/ai-use.md

 ##### 1.)
 Experience WODs:

 I usually opted to avoid using AI during the experience WODs because I felt it was important to challenge myself by solving them on my own first, even if I didn’t finish in time.
 Plus, most of the experiences provided video solutions made by the instructors, so if I ever needed help, I often just referred to those.
 Sometimes, however, I turned to ChatGPT if I was completely stumped and needed someone to point out what I doing wrong.
+Usually, it was stuff like, "I know I have to use this function, but I don't know why it's working as intended" along with my code.

 ##### 2.)
 In-class practice WODs:

 I tried not to use AI too much during the practice WODs because I wanted to prepare myself for the real deal, but there had been quite a few times when I found myself absolutely stuck.
 When this happened, I gave in and turned to ChatGPT so I could move forward, especially if I was working on a more complicated WOD and there was no way for me to progress otherwise.
 For instance, something as simple as not realizing I forgot to put ‘use client’ at the top has messed me up before, and ChatGPT pointed it out.
+I'd go, "What's wrong with my code?
+Why isn't it working?" and it would point out the little error.
 In those moments, it just made more sense to get unstuck and focus on practicing the main content.

 ##### 3.)
 In-class WODs:

 Likewise, I followed the same approach for the in-class WODs.
-There have been a few times when I forgot a single line that totally prevented my code from working and couldn’t figure out the problem on my own, so I asked ChatGPT for help.
+There have been a few times when I forgot a single line that totally prevented my code from working and couldn’t figure out the problem on my own, so I went to ChatGPT for help by pasting my code and asking it why I was getting errors.
 I mean, I always tried to solve it first, but after a certain point, it was just wasting precious time—and my little issues wouldn’t even be the “heart” of the WOD.
 By spending too much time searching for the bug, I was losing out on the “real” practice.

 ##### 4.)
 Essays: